alajmo/sake/docs/DOCUMENTATION.md

     tags: [work]
 ```

-This is equivalent to running `mani run example --tags work`
+This is equivalent to running `yac run example --tags work`

 #### Projects